takaakit/astah-pro-mcp/README.md

 ## Got a feature request or found a bug?

 Please open an [issue](https://github.com/takaakit/astah-pro-mcp/issues).
-Because this project is experimental and may undergo breaking changes, we're not currently accepting pull requests.
+Because this project is experimental phase and may introduce breaking changes, we aren't accepting pull requests until the design and implementation stabilize.
 Thank you for your understanding.

 <br>